Last updated on: February 14th, 2023

 Special Leave

-An application by an employee to her employer for maternity leave shall be made in writing which specifies the dates that the employee proposes to commence and terminate the leave and be given to the employer at least 4 weeks before the commencement date for the leave.
+Notice Requirement: An application by an employee to the employer for maternity leave shall be made in writing which specifies the dates that the employee proposes to commence and terminate the leave and the notice should be given to the employer at least 4 weeks before the commencement date for the leave.

-Where an employee who has been employed for a total of at least 20 weeks of the 52 weeks immediately preceding the day on which the requested leave is to commence, who, has becomes the natural parent of a child, or assumes actual care and custody of a child for the purposes of adoption, or adopts or obtains legal guardianship of a child under the law, shall be granted, parental leave without pay for a continuous period of up to 62 weeks.
+An employee who has been employed for a total of at least 20 weeks of the 52 weeks immediately preceding the day on which the requested leave is to commence who has become the natural parent of a child, or assumes actual care and custody of a child for the purposes of adoption, or adopts or obtains legal guardianship of a child under the law shall be entitled to parental leave without pay for a continuous period of up to 62 weeks.

 Parental leave shall be taken only during the 52-week period commencing on the date of the child’s birth or the date on which the child comes into the custody of the employee, whichever is later.

-Where an employee who is on leave without pay granted for maternity or parental leave submits an application to the employer for an extension of such leave provides a certificate from a medical practitioner that states the requirement, the employer shall grant the employee an extension of the leave of absence without pay of up to 5 consecutive weeks, beginning immediately after the end of the leave granted.
-Labor Standard Act, § 22.
+Leave Extension – Where an employee who is on leave without pay granted for maternity or parental leave submits an application to the employer for an extension of such leave and provides a certificate from a medical practitioner that states the requirement, the employer shall grant the employee an extension of the leave of absence without pay of up to 5 consecutive weeks, beginning immediately after the end of the leave granted.
+Employment Standards Act, §22.

 The total amount of unpaid leave of absence that may be taken by two or more employees in respect of the care and support of the same critically ill child or children shall not exceed 37 weeks.
+An employer can make a request in writing to an employee to furnish a copy of the certificate respecting the critically ill child or children.
 Labor Standard Act, §22.11.

 An employee’s entitlement to an unpaid leave of absence ends on the last day of the workweek in which any of the following occur: